kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How can someone using this feature know that it is working for their instance?

-Check if any pod has the pod.spec.hostUsers field set to false and is on RUNNING state on a node that meets all the requirements.
+If the runtime doesn't support user namespaces an error is returned by the kubelet.

-There are step-by-step examples in the Kubernetes documentation too.
+There are step-by-step examples in the Kubernetes documentation too: https://kubernetes.io/docs/tasks/configure-pod-container/user-namespaces/

 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly